paulghaddad/baby_site/src/pages/activities/index.md

 ### It’s story time

-This 3 to 4 month age is also when sensory books became a big hit with my son.
+This 3 to 4 month age is also when sensory books became a big hit with Hayden.

-The sitting position was the best way for my son to engage with these books.
+The sitting position was the best way for him to engage with these books.

 So he’d be in the sitting position, and I’d sit behind him for support.
 I’d put a sensory book on his legs or on the floor in front of him.
 Then, he’d lean forward to touch the book.